PsySajith/usercontrol-task-api/README.md

-## UserControl Task API
+# UserControl Task API

 ## Description
 UserControl Task API is a role-based task management REST API built using Django and Django REST Framework.
+This project focuses on secure user management and controlled access to task operations.

 In this system:
-- Admin can allow or restrict users.
+- Admin has the authority to allow or restrict users.
-- Authorized users can perform full CRUD operations on tasks.
+- Only authorized users can perform full CRUD operations on tasks.
-- Authentication is implemented using Token Authentication.
+- Token Authentication is implemented to secure all API endpoints.

+This project demonstrates real-world backend concepts like authentication, permission handling, and role-based access control.

 ## Features
 - Token-based authentication